Almahrouky/Library_Management_System/README.md

 - string: to represent names such as username, book_name, and password (as it may include characters and digits).
 ##### And also used constraints:
 - primary key: for the id to be unique for each row in the table.
-- auto_increment: to automaticly give the new row a unique number specifically it increments the number by one for every new row.
+- auto_increment: to automatically give the new row a unique number specifically it increments the number by one for every new row.
-- not null: for username, password and type to avoid wrong login and for ISBN, book_name and copies to identify the book, etc.
+- not null: for username, password, and type to avoid wrong login and for ISBN, book_name, and copies to identify the book, etc.
 #### Relationships
 ![ER Diagram](images/ER%20Diagram.png)
-- The relationship between user and book is that user can borrow zero or more books and user can return zero or more books.
+- The relationship between the user and the book is that the user can borrow zero or more books and the user can return zero or more books.
 - The relationship between book and user is that a book can be borrowed by one user and a book can be returned by one user.
 #### Optimizations
 - indexing: for username, password, type, ISBN, etc. to speed up these queries.